openshift/openshift-ansible/roles/docker/README.md

 Docker
 =========

-Ensures docker package is installed, and optionally raises timeout for systemd-udevd.service to 5 minutes.
+Ensures docker package or system container is installed, and optionally raises timeout for systemd-udevd.service to 5 minutes.

 Requirements
 ------------